 Because of this, it is important that IVR prompts be recorded with professional voice over talents who will maintain consistent inflection and flow even as they are recording in bits and pieces.

-For both IVR prompts and AA prompts, our advice remains always to use professional voice talents rather than trying to record and edit your own messages.
+For both IVR and AA voice recordings, our advice remains always to use professional voice talents rather than trying to record and edit your own messages.
 By using experienced professionals, you can make sure that no matter what messages you are providing for your customer, they will have been crafted with care, practice, and an eye (and ear!) for detail.

 2 responses to “IVR Prompts and AA Prompts – How to Know the Difference?”